How to Tint Mason Jars for a Vintage Look

 Coat the mason jar with the glue mixture.

-I turned the jar around and around, getting closer each time to the mouth of the jar until is evenly coated with the dyed glue mixture.
+I turned the jar around and around, getting closer each time to the mouth of the jar until it was evenly coated with the dyed glue mixture.

 Do this over the ramekin so that excess glue will fall back into the ramekin, which you can reuse for your next mason jar.